Xupeiyi/fpinscala/notes/chapter 8 property-based testing.md

 trait Prop:
   def check: Either[???, SuccessCount]
 ```
-What type shall we return in the failure case?
+What type of value shall we return in the failure case?
 Should we care about the type of
 test cases being generated, and have `check` return `Either[A, Int]`?
 We don't really,
 since all we need to do is to print the error message to the screen without further
 computation.
 We are fine with just a `String`.